Ficat/EasyBle/README.md

 ### 4.Notify
-Both notification and indication use notify() to set notfication or indication
+Both notification and indication use the following method to set notfication or indication
 ```java
        bleManager.notify(bleDevice, serviceUuid, notifyUuid, new BleNotifyCallback() {
             @Override